Robust XVA: Wealth process Arbitrage

 Let $V_t$ represent the price process of the replicating portfolio, and given by the supremum over all arbitrage free prices.
 Then we define the \textit{total valuation adjustment} $\XVA$ as the difference between this upper arbitrage price and the clean price, i.e.,

 $\XVA$ thus quantifies the total costs (including collateral, funding, and counterparty risk related costs) incurred by the trader to replicate the sold CDS portfolio.
-Notice that, at time $t$, the investor does not know the actual {counterparty {account} rate $\mu_C$} for the time interval $[t,\tau]$.
-Hence, she is not able to execute the replication strategy yielding the value process $V$, because all what she knows about {the {account} rate is that $\underline \mu_C \le \mu_C \le \overline \mu_C$}.
-Therefore, she will have to consider the worst case, accounting for all possible $\mathbb{F}$-predictable dynamics of {the {account} rate process in the interval $\bigl[ \underline \mu_C, \overline \mu_C \bigr]$}.
-Denote the valuation of the replicating portfolio {when $\mu_C = \mu$ by $V^{\mu}$}.
+Notice that, at time $t$, the investor does not know the actual {counterparty {account} rate $\mu^C$} for the time interval $[t,\tau]$.
+Hence, she is not able to execute the replication strategy yielding the value process $V$, because all what she knows about {the {account} rate is that $\underline \mu^C \le \mu^C \le \overline \mu^C$}.
+Therefore, she will have to consider the worst case, accounting for all possible $\mathbb{F}$-predictable dynamics of {the {account} rate process in the interval $\bigl[ \underline \mu^C, \overline \mu^C \bigr]$}.
+Denote the valuation of the replicating portfolio {when $\mu^C = \mu$ by $V^{\mu}$}.
 The \textit{robust XVA} is defined as

-Notice that the supremum is taken over all admissible valuations only prior to the occurrence of the trader or her counterparty's default. {In particular, the valuation process at and after default depends only on the closeout value and thus does not depend on the extremes $\underline \mu_C$ and $\overline \mu_C$ of the uncertainty interval.}
+Notice that the supremum is taken over all admissible valuations only prior to the trader or her counterparty's default. {In particular, the valuation process at and after default depends only on the closeout value and thus does not depend on the extremes $\underline \mu_C$ and $\overline \mu_C$ of the uncertainty interval.}